 While Bone Biologics has chosen to focus its initial product development efforts in spinal fusion, we believe that this regenerative medicine technology has potential in the broader fields of bone regeneration and repair including osteoporosis, chondrocytes and applications using mesenchymal stem cells.

-Headquartered in Boston, Massachusetts, USA, Bone Biologics became a public company in September 2014 and is focused on bone repair and regeneration applications.
+Headquartered in Burlington, Massachusetts, USA, Bone Biologics became a public company in September 2014 and is focused on bone repair and regeneration applications.
 The company is committed to exploring additional applications of the NELL-1 technology to enhance bone regeneration and repair in areas where the current options provide suboptimal patient outcomes.